qotsa/DripkaSystem/smev3client/README.md

 - integration-tests - enable integration testing during build
 - skip-unit-tests - disable unit testing during build

+Use "verify" goal to build correctly ("package" is not enough).

 ##How to run

 There are main compose file in root project and compose files per each project, having only current service and